 Toxaphene produces respiratory irritation in the form of inflammation.
 Inhalation of toxaphene dust can cause serious damage to the health and individuals with existing respiratory conditions such as emphysema or chronic bronchitis, possibly incurring further disability.
 Those with prior kidney damage should also take the proper precautions as further damage can occur if the chemical is not handled properly.

 Toxic effects may result from the ingestion of the chemical.
 Early symptoms include a prickling/tingling sensation in the mouth, tongue and lower face, followed by dizziness, abdominal pain, headache, nausea, vomiting, diarrhoea, weakness, tremors and more.
 Higher exposure to toxaphene can cause severe convulsions followed by death (possibly due to respiratory failure).
 The lethal dose by ingestion for humans is estimated at 2-7 grams.

 Skin contact with toxaphene produces irritation, inflammation and possibly dermatitis.
 Greater harm can occur following absorption and open cuts and wounds should not be exposed to the chemical for this reason.
 Symptoms following skin absorption include muscle twitching, headaches, nausea, vomiting, malaise and dizziness.

-Direct eye contact with nickel may produce tearing and redness.
+Direct eye contact with toxaphene may produce tearing and redness.
 Slight abrasive damage may also result.